JHDeStip/BattleGames/Stipstonks.Readme.md

 Type: string in hexadecimal RGB color format, e.g. "#0F0F0F" for grey
 The color of the progress bar that counts down to the next stonk market crash.

+* `showCrashProgressBar`
+Type: boolean
+When set to `true`, the crash progress bar on the chart window will be visible.
+When set to `false`, the crash progress bar on the chart window will not be visible.

 * `products`
 A list of products/categories.
 Every product has the following configuration options:
 	* `name`